sy2002/QNICE-FPGA/hw/xilinx/MEGA65/README.md

 Press the `RESTORE` key together with the `1` to toggle STDIN between the MEGA65 keyboard and the UART.
 Press `RESTORE` plus `2` to toggle STDOUT between VGA and the UART.

+Caveat: After switching STDIN to another input, you still need to press one more key on the old input, before the switch to the new input is finally active.

 ### Technical Background Info